bishalweb/bishalweb/README.md

-<h1 align="center">Hi 👋, I'm Bishal Shrestha</h1>
+# Hi there! 👋 I'm [Your Name]

+## About Me
-<h3 align="center">I'm a recent Bachelor's graduate with a passion for web and mobile development.
+I'm a recent Bachelor's graduate with a passion for web and mobile development.
 I have expertise in HTML, CSS, and JavaScript, along with proficiency in Flutter, Dart, and Java.
-I also have basic knowledge of C, Python, Git, and MySQL.</h3>
+I also have basic knowledge of C, Python, Git, and MySQL.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bishalweb&label=Profile%20views&color=0e75b6&style=flat" alt="bishalweb" /> </p>